coreinfrastructure/best-practices-badge/doc/security.md

   custom software is released as Free/Libre and open source software (FLOSS) using a well-known FLOSS license (MIT).
-* The software has a strong test suite; our policy requires at least 90% statement coverage (and in practice our coverage is higher).
+* The software has a strong test suite; our policy requires at least 90% statement coverage (and in practice our coverage is much higher).
   This makes it easier to update components (e.g., if a third-party component has a publicly disclosed vulnerability).
   The test suite also makes it easier to make other fixes (e.g., to harden